radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 Figure 3.10: RadiantOne Salesforce JDBC Driver

 The database data source must be created before completing the schema extraction steps below.
-See the RadiantOne System Administration Guide for details on creating database data sources.
+See [Data Sources](/data-sources.md) for details about creating data sources.
 1. In the Schema Manager click the Create button (Plus sign).
 2. Select the Database option and Click Next.
 3. Select a data source and click Next.